nhscymru/website/content/about/index.md

 ---
-title: "Welsh Technical Standards Board"
+title: "Terms of reference"
 date: 2019-02-10T21:07:36Z
-draft: true
 ---

-# Welsh Technical Standards Board (WTSB) Terms of Reference

 ### Purpose
-The purpose of the Welsh Technical Standards Board (WTSB ’ is to support the creation and maintenance of a catalogue of standards and requirements to enable integration and interoperability across all health and care systems in a consistent and secure manner, and to support local innovation and the use of third party delivery partners.
+The purpose of the Welsh Technical Standards Board (WTSB) is to support the creation and maintenance of a catalogue of standards and requirements to enable integration and interoperability across all health and care systems in a consistent and secure manner, and to support local innovation and the use of third party delivery partners.

 The scope of this Board covers: